 For wholesale distributors, there are many benefits to cycle counts.

-- Improved Shipping Processes.
-When you maintain accurate stock levels, customers receive product more quickly with fewer issues.
+When you maintain accurate stock levels, customers receive products more quickly with fewer issues.

-- Improve Warehouse Operations.
-Cycle counting allows you to monitor and sanity check your systems and processes for accuracy.
-Are you picking product in the best way possible?
+Cycle counting allows you to monitor and sanity-check your systems and processes for accuracy.
+Are you picking products in the best way possible?
 Are you putting items away correctly?
 Are products labelled properly?

 Benefits of Cycle Count Software